Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 ### Equality Checks

-There are two different types of equality in Simple-ML, _identity_ and _structural equality_.
+There are two different types of equality in Safe-DS, _identity_ and _structural equality_.
 Identity checks if two objects are one and the same, whereas structural equality checks if two objects have the same structure and content.
 Using a real world example, two phones of the same type would be structurally equal but not identical.
 Both types of equality checks return a boolean literal `true` if the check was positive and `false` if the check was negative.
 The syntax for these operations is as follows:

 * Identity: `1 === 2`
 * Structural equality: `1 == 2`

-Simple-ML also has shorthand versions for negated equality checks which should be used instead of an explicit logical negation with the `not` operator:
+Safe-DS also has shorthand versions for negated equality checks which should be used instead of an explicit logical negation with the `not` operator:

 * Negated identity: `1 !== 2`
 * Negated structural equality: `1 != 2`